yihao03/tp/docs/DeveloperGuide.md

 27. No installation process should be required beyond having Java installed
 28. User data should be stored in a platform-independent format (JSON)

+#### Data Integrity Requirements
+29. The system should prevent creation of orphaned relationships when contacts are deleted
+30. All contact fields should be validated before saving to prevent data corruption
+31. The system should maintain referential integrity between linked contacts (parent-student, tutor-student)

 #### Accessibility Requirements
-29. The application should support keyboard-only navigation
+32. The application should support keyboard-only navigation
-30. Font size in the UI should be readable (minimum 11pt)
+33. Font size in the UI should be readable (minimum 11pt)
-31. Color schemes should have sufficient contrast for readability
+34. Color schemes should have sufficient contrast for readability

 ### Glossary

 * **Admin**: A tuition centre administrator or manager who uses TutBook to manage contacts and operations
 * **Academic Year**: The year level of a student (e.g., Primary 1, Secondary 3, JC 1)
 * **Class**: A scheduled tuition session with assigned tutor(s) and student(s) for a specific subject
+* **CLI**: Command Line Interface - A text-based interface where users interact with the system through typed commands
 * **Contact**: A person entry in TutBook, which can be a Student, Tutor, or Parent
+* **CRUD**: Create, Read, Update, Delete - The four basic operations for managing data
 * **Demo Data**: Pre-populated sample data provided for new users to explore TutBook features
 * **Duplicate Contact**: A contact entry that has the same name AND phone number as an existing contact
 * **Enrolled Subjects**: The subjects that a student is taking tuition for
 * **Filter**: A search operation that shows only contacts matching specific criteria (e.g., role, subject)
+* **JSON**: JavaScript Object Notation - A lightweight data format used for storing and exchanging data
 * **Link**: A relationship connection between different contact types (e.g., parent-student, tutor-student)
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **MSS**: Main Success Scenario - The normal flow of events in a use case where nothing goes wrong
 * **Parent**: A contact type representing the parent or guardian of a student
 * **Performance Remarks**: Notes about a student's academic progress and areas needing improvement
-* **Private contact detail**: A contact detail that is not meant to be shared with others
 * **Role**: The type of contact - Student, Tutor, or Parent
 * **Student**: A contact type representing someone receiving tuition
 * **Subject**: An academic subject taught at the tuition centre (e.g., Mathematics, English, Physics)